Lyme Valley RoadNewcastle-Under-LymeStaffordshire, ST5 3TFTel: 01782 615367

-Please make an appointment with the doctor when your baby is 8 weeks old for a routine health check.
+Please make an appointment with the doctor when your baby is between 6 and 8 weeks old for a routine health check.
 When booking, please let the receptionist know that it is for your baby’s 8 week check and she will arrange for your baby to see the nurse afterwards to have his/her first set of injections.

-New mums should also make an appointment with the doctor around about this time for their own check-up.
+New mums should also make an appointment with the doctor around this time for their own check-up.

 Details of further immunisations can be obtained from the doctor or nurse or by clicking here.